gtm-templates-knowit-experience/sgtm-ga4-ecom-item-list-promo-attribution/README.md

-# GA4 - Item List & Promotion Attribution - SGTM Variable
+# GA4 - Item List & Promotion Attribution - SGTM Variable (Server)
 **Google Analytics 4 (GA4)** has **Item List & Promotion reports**.
 But, unlike **Enhanced Ecommerce**, no revenue or conversions are attributed back to Promotion or Item Lists (at the time of creating this solution).

 This Variable for  **Server-side GTM** makes it possible to attribute GA4 Item List & Promotion to revenue or ecommerce Events (ex. purchase):